 Playing open cards is always the best policy when it comes to marriage and money issues.

-So remember, one of the best tips on money mistakes to avoid in a marriage is to avoid keeping secrets about expenses.
+So remember, one of the best tips on money mistakes to avoid in a marriage is keeping secrets about expenses.

 4. Avoid power plays